-How To Find Files Based On their Permissions - OSTechNix
+How To Find Files Based On their Permissions In Linux - OSTechNix

-Finding files in Linux is not a big deal.
-There are plenty of free and open source graphical utilities available on the market.
-In my opinion, finding files from command line is much easier and faster.
-We already knew how to find and sort files based on access and modification date and time.
-Today, we will see how to find files based on their permissions in Unix-like operating systems.
+Finding files from command line in Linux is much easier and faster.
+We already discussed how to find and sort files based on access and modification date and time.
+Today, we will see how to find files based on their permissions in Linux and Unix-like operating systems.

-For the purpose of this guide, I am going to create three files namely file1, file2 and file3 with permissions 777, 766, 655 respectively in a folder named ostechnix.
+For the purpose of this guide, I am going to create three files namely

 Now let us find the files based on their permissions.

-Find files Based On their Permissions
+Find files based on their permissions

 The typical syntax to find files based on their permissions is:

-Before going further, we can specify the MODE in three different ways.
+MODE in three different ways as listed below.

 - If we specify the mode without any prefixes, it will find files of exact permissions.

-- If we use “-“ prefix with mode, at least the files should have the given permission, not the exact permission.
+"-"prefix with mode, at least the files should have the given permission, not the exact permission.

-- If we use “/” prefix, either the owner, the group, or other should have permission to the file.
+"/"prefix, either the owner, the group, or other should have permission to the file.

 Allow me to explain with some examples, so you can understand better.